addok/addok/docs/config.md

 ## Registering your custom config file

 An Addok config file is simply a python file that define some keys.
-This file can be anywhere in your system, and you need to define an environment variable that points to it:
+The default location is `/etc/addok/addok.conf`.
+But it can be anywhere else in your system, and you need to define an environment variable that points to it if you want a special location:

     export ADDOK_CONFIG_MODULE=path/to/local.py

+You can also use the `--config` argument when running the `addok` command line.

 ## Environment settings